SWURPG

 How Many Traits Should an Enemy Have?

 Traits are one of the main ways SWURPG enemies apply pressure in combat.
 They define how an enemy moves, coordinates with allies, controls space, or resists being shut down.
-As Difficulty Rating (DR) increases, enemies don't just gain more HP — they gain more ways to shape the fight.
+As Threat Rating (TR) increases, enemies don't just gain more HP — they gain more ways to shape the fight.

-There is no fixed number of traits required at each DR. However, most enemies fall into clear patterns.
+There is no fixed number of traits required at each TR.
+However, most enemies fall into clear patterns.
 Use the guidance below as a sanity check when creating or adjusting monsters and NPCs.

-Difficulty Rating (DR)Typical Trait ComplexityWhat This Usually Means in Play
+Threat Rating (TR)Typical Trait ComplexityWhat This Usually Means in Play

 0.250–1 simple traitMinimal rules; mostly stat blocks and basic actions